r3mko/ZMPT101B/README.md

 void setZeroPoint( int _zero )
 ```

 This method sets the obtained value as a zero point for measurements.
-You can use the previous method once, in order to find out zero point of your sensor and then use this method in your code to set starting point without reading sensor.
+You can use the previous method "calibrate()" once, in order to find out zero point of your sensor and then use this method in your code to set the starting zero point without clibrating the sensor everytime.
+You can also use "calibrateLive()" if you want to calibrate it everytime before calling "getVoltageAC()".

 ### **setSensitivity()**